docupotamus/docupotamus/site/docs/themes/theme-zen.md

 A Docusaurus theme to quiet the distractions and bring the zen.

+Use this when you have particularly text-dense content, for example with explanations of complex, technical concepts.

 <FlexImage alt="Demo GIF" src={DemoGif} />

+## Getting Started

-## Try It Out
+### Try It Out

 While holding down the <kbd>shift</kbd> key, slowly move your mouse around the main content.

 <!-- _keywords:_ demo -->

-### Common Use Cases

-Use this when you have particularly text-dense content.

-Common examples include explanations of complex, technical concepts.
-The focus helps make content more approachable and easier to follow.

-## Installation
+### Installation

 :::tip
 If you use the preset `@docupotamus/docusaurus-preset-classic`, you can skip